How to Merchandise Your Store for the Holidays

 Window Treatments

 Your window displays need to catch customers’ eyes.
 I grew up near New York City, where window dressing is an art.
 Think of a theme that’s appropriate for your brand, your customers and your location.
-That could mean channeling the magic of the Manhattan Macy’s winter wonderland if your brand is more traditional or child-focused.

 If you’re in a Southern California beach city, you could create a “surfing Santa” theme.
 Or if you target Millennials, your windows could offer a snarky, humorous take on the holidays.